"To Raise Our Voices": Banned Jamaat Leader On Fighting J&K Polls

 On Jamaat Leaders Fighting J&K Polls

-Four former Jamaat leaders are contesting the Jammu and Kashmir elections, which are taking place for the first in 10 years.
-The Jamaat leaders are fighting from the assembly seats in Pulwama, Kulgam, Devsar, and Zanipura.
+Four former Jamaat leaders are contesting the Jammu and Kashmir assembly elections, which are taking place for the first in 10 years.
+They have been fielded from Pulwama, Kulgam, Devsar, and Zanipura.

-"We decided to field four candidates only due to financial limits also.
-Moreover, our candidates should also have grass-root support and should believe in our ideology," Gulam Qadir Lone told NDTV.
+"We decided to field four candidates only due to financial constraints.
+Moreover, our candidates should also have grassroots support and should believe in our ideology," Gulam Qadir Lone said.

 Talat Majeed, the former ameer (chief) of Jamaat who filed his nomination papers from the Pulwama constituency as an independent candidate, also spoke to NDTV.

-Article 370, which gave special status to Jammu and Kashmir, was abrogated by the Narendra Modi government on August 5, 2019, and the erstwhile state was bifurcated into two UTs - Jammu and Kashmir, and Ladakh.
+Article 370, which gave special status to Jammu and Kashmir, was abrogated by the Narendra Modi government on August 5, 2019, and the erstwhile state was bifurcated into two union territories - Jammu and Kashmir, and Ladakh.

-Sayar Ahmad Reshi, another former Jamaat leader who is also contesting the elections from the Kulgam Assembly seat, told NDTV that unemployment and drugs are two main issues concerning youngsters.
+Sayar Ahmad Reshi, another former Jamaat leader who is contesting the elections from the Kulgam Assembly seat, said unemployment and drugs are two main issues concerning the youth.

 "We hope to work on both these issues," he said.

 Assembly polls are being held in Jammu and Kashmir for the first time since the abrogation of Article 370.
-They will be held in three phases from September 18 to October 1 and the counting of votes will take place on October 4.
+The polls will be held in three phases from September 18 to October 1 and the counting of votes will take place on October 4.

 .